-U6-U7: 2 v 2 and 3 v 3, on a pitch: 16m/20m, maximum size 28m/22m
+U6-U7: 2 v 2 and 3 v 3, on a pitch: 16m/20m, maximum size 28m/22m.

-U8-U9: 3 v 3, on a pitch: 28m/22m and 5 v 5 (4 small goals, no goalkeepers) on a pitch: 40m/25m
+U8-U9: 3 v 3, on a pitch: 28m/22m and 5 v 5 (4 small goals, no goalkeepers) on a pitch: 40m/25m.

-U10-U11: 5 v 5 and 7 v 7 (6 plus GK, on a pitch: 55m/35m)
+U10-U11: 5 v 5 and 7 v 7 (6 plus GK, on a pitch: 55m/35m).

 The German Football Association (DBF) claims that the new format will be more conducive to the development of children's potential and will be more friendly to them.
 Children like to play, score a lot of goals and at the same time have fun – the new format gives them unlimited opportunities to do so and above all, meets children’s needs.

 In addition, this format promotes 1 v 1 games, a lot of dribbling and generally individual technical and tactical skills, which in other formats are neglected, the simple reason for this being attention focused on group and team tactics far too early, when children are not yet ready for it.
 Another benefit is the promotion of playing and learning to play football instead of focusing all the attention on performance and the pressure of winning.
 In such a format, all children have a chance to play, completely opposite to the game models and game formats of today, created only to satisfy the unhealthy ambitions of adults and promote those children who are physically stronger (early developers).

 Much earlier than the German Football Association, Belgium introduced an evolution in the teaching of children's and youth football.
-In 2014, the Belgian Football association introduced U6-U7 2 v 2 game formats for the youngest players!
+In 2014, the Belgian Football association introduced U6-U7 2 v 2 game formats for the youngest players.
 The argument for this was propounded by Kris Van Der Haegen (Director of Coach Education for Belgium FA): “Kids want to play football in their own way, not the way adults want to play.
-If you put a child on an adult’s bicycle, they’ll say, "Are you crazy?"
+If you put a child on an adult’s bicycle, they’ll say, ‘Are you crazy?’
 But this is what happens in football, we ask them to play 11 v 11 or 8 v 8 at a very young age.
 They are unable to do it”.

 All this is so that children enjoy the game, dribble the ball as much as possible and have a chance to score plenty of goals.
 It is safe to say that the evolution of game formats in both countries resembles street football, where children have plenty of freedom, make decisions independently and learn.
 They develop their learning potential because this game format makes children intrinsically motivated and emotionally involved in what they are doing.

 The coaches working with children are excellent educators, competent in terms of understanding children's development and learning process and, of course, perfectly understand the game of football in terms of the individual.
 The recent successes enjoyed by Belgian Football and its considerable number of excellent footballers playing professionally argues for this being the right way to help develop the potential of gifted children, so that later they acquire excellent habits, picked up during 2 v 2 or 3 v 3 games!
 This approach to the learning process of children means that also late maturing players, often with poor physical characteristics, can develop in the best possible way.
 This evolution is being adopted by other countries such as Sweden and Poland – where a lot of 1 v 1, 2 v 2 and 3 v 3 games and tournaments are being introduced to the national children's football program.

 3.4.
 Does the current match program adopted by professional academies offer young players development in line with their potential?